Monday, March 18, 2019

 Orchestrating a Comeback Using a Strategy Based on People and Quality

-Presenter: Chris Bryson, Chief Operating Officer, Consulate HealthCare
+Presenter: Chris Bryson, Chief Executive Officer, Consulate HealthCare

 Description: What happens when a company goes from operating 78 facilities in six states to operating 200 in 21 states overnight?
 For Consulate HealthCare, the merger left the company with two different companies and two different operating platforms.
 Add to this, a false claims lawsuit that occurred pre-merger that had been haunting the company since 2012.
 Incredibly challenged, the company took dramatic action and never looked back.
 Today most of the centers are 4 and 5-star facilities with more than half Joint Commission accredited.